Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 Mortgage insurance requirements for the Hometown Heroes Program Florida depend entirely on the first mortgage type selected and follow standard guidelines from FHA, VA, conventional lenders, or USDA Rural Development.
 The Florida Hometown Heroes Housing Program second mortgage itself has no insurance requirements but affects overall loan structure and closing costs.

-VA Funding Fee: VA loans guaranteed by the Department of Veterans Affairs paired with the Hometown Heroes Program Florida require a one-time funding fee of 2.15%-3.3% depending on down payment and military service category, with no monthly mortgage insurance.
+VA loans guaranteed by the Department of Veterans Affairs paired with the Hometown Heroes Program Florida require a one-time funding fee of 2.15%–3.3% depending on down payment and military service category, with no monthly mortgage insurance.
 Veterans with service-connected disabilities are exempt from this fee entirely.
-Important note: VA Interest Rate Reduction Refinance Loans (VA IRRRL) may not trigger Florida Hometown Heroes Housing Program repayment in certain circumstances, providing unique flexibility for veterans compared to conventional or FHA refinancing which always requires full HTH repayment.
+Important note: VA Interest Rate Reduction Refinance Loans (VA IRRRL) may not trigger Florida Hometown Heroes Housing Program repayment in certain circumstances, providing unique flexibility for veterans compared to conventional or FHA refinancing.

 You can avoid monthly mortgage insurance by selecting a VA loan if you're an eligible veteran or active military, making a 20% or larger down payment on a conventional loan, or choosing a USDA loan for eligible rural properties.
 The 0% interest Hometown Heroes Program Florida second mortgage counts toward your equity position but typically won't eliminate PMI requirements on conventional loans due to lender overlays requiring 20% equity from borrower funds.